Experimental Features

 The CMSIS-Toolbox version 2.7 implements the experimental features for: - Resource Management

-Hardening and finalizing of these features is planned for CMSIS-Toolbox version 2.9.
+Hardening and finalizing of these features is planned for a later CMSIS-Toolbox version.

 In a multi-processor or multi-project application, the target type describes the target hardware.
 A solution is a collection of related projects, and the context set defines the projects that are deployed to the target hardware.
 A project uses a subset of resources (called regions at linker level).